Best Baitcasting Reels for 2025

 Ark Gravity G7

-The Gravity line of bait casters stands as Ark’s first entry into manufacturing baitcasting fishing reels, but this reel has been under development for more than 3 years.
-And they were able to blaze their own path with a patented internal adjustable magnetic control to create a maximum casting distance flagship reel.
+The Gravity line of bait casters stands as Ark’s first entry into manufacturing baitcasting reels, but it has been under development for more than 3 years.
+And they were able to blaze their own path with a patented internal adjustable magnetic cast control to provide maximum casting distance in a flagship reel.
 Let’s take a look at the finer points of this reel to see how it set itself apart as a new entry into the baitcaster market.

 Ark developed a new cast control system called their Gravity Control System.
 This patented system incorporates an adjustable mechanism on the spool that moves the magnetic surface closer or further to alter the amount of resistance on the spool.
 Plus you can fine tune even more precisely with external magnetic controls and your tension knob.